• Skip to primary navigation

 Mini Berry Ice Cream Cakes

-These homemade mini berry ice cream cakes couldn’t be easier, more fun or more delicious!
-They are made in a muffin pan with store bought vanilla ice cream, roasted strawberries and blueberries!
-They’re finished off with a two ingredient chocolate topping!
+These homemade mini berry ice cream cakes are made with store bought vanilla ice cream, roasted strawberries and blueberries!
+They’re topped with a two ingredient chocolate topping!

 Now you can have ice cream cake whether or not you have room in the freezer or are celebrating a birthday!
 These homemade ice cream cakes are so easy to make and come without the big box of traditional ice cream cake.